Letter to the shareholders

 CEO (since 1988)

 Ralph Dommermuth (born in 1963) laid the foundation for today’s United Internet AG with the formation of 1&1 EDV Marketing GmbH in 1988.
 He originally offered systemized marketing services for smaller software suppliers.
 He later developed additional marketing services for major clients, such as IBM, Compaq, and Deutsche Telekom.
-With the advent of the internet, Ralph Dommermuth subsequently phased out these marketing services for third parties and began developing the company’s own internet services and direct customer relationships.
-In 1998 the qualified banker took 1&1 to the stock exchange.
+With the advent of the internet, Ralph Dommermuth gradually phased out these marketing services for third parties and began developing the company’s own internet services and direct customer relationships.
+In 1998, the qualified banker took 1&1 to the stock exchange.
 It was the first IPO of an internet company in Germany.
-In 2000, Ralph Dommermuth restructured 1&1 as United Internet AG and built the company into a leading European internet specialist.
+In 2000, Ralph Dommermuth restructured the holding company 1&1 AG & Co.
+KGaA as United Internet AG and built the company into a leading European internet specialist.